DLeirer/machinelearningbootcamp/README.md

 We offer below a detailed setup.
 Please bear in mind that we have run this workshop multiple times and the setup below works "most of the time".
 If your computer is being really stubborn, please send us an email with a screenshot of what you're confronted with and we will see how we can help you.

 Note that most of the requirements are for the second day (apart from Anaconda) so that if you have an issue with `opencv` (quite common), we should be able to help you on the day.
 Please do make sure to download the data as it is quite sizeable and would take a long time to download if you all do it simultaneously on the Saturday!
+Also see at the end of this document for "known issues" and possible solutions.

 **Step 0** = go make yourself a tea or a coffee (or a Gin and Tonic, whatever floats your boat), unless you're already an expert with installing packages etc, the following set of instructions is likely to take you a good half an hour.